New 2021 Ferrari Purosangue SUV: design, specs and price

 Ferrari will soon launch the Purosangue SUV – and the car that is rapidly becoming the most controversial vehicle in the Italian firm’s 91-year history.
 When it goes on sale next year, the Purosangue will go head-to-head against a growing number of ultra-premium SUVs, such as the Aston Martin DBX and Lamborghini Urus.

-“In general we will have two families of architecture – front- and rear-engine families,” explained Michael Leiters, Ferrari’s chief technology officer.
-“The modularity is there, and especially on the front-engined architecture we have to foresee many more models.
+Ferrari recently confirmed that the new Purosangue will be based on the same platform as the Roma GT.
+Michael Leiters, Ferrari’s Chief Technology Officer explained: “In general we will have two families of architecture – front- and rear-engine families.
+The modularity is there and, especially on the front-engined architecture, we have to foresee many more models.
 We have a 2+2, we have a 4+, we are thinking about Purosangue, and so on.”

-“The philosophy is to try to be ready with different technologies in order to use them with the necessary evolution,” he added.
+Ferrari’s Chief Marketing Officer, Enrico Galliera, told Auto Express: “To be honest, electrifying a V12 means creating – very probably – a heavy and big car.
+So electrification ideally should be coupled with smaller engines.
+The philosophy is to try to be ready with different technologies in order to use them with the necessary evolution,” he added.
 “That’s why we have a wide range of engines: V12, V8 and, in the future, the V6.”